zsomborjoel/zsomborjoel/README.md

 What does this mean?
 You can write full fledged web apps with your favorite backend language without writing a single line of JavaScript.

+Because: "you say: software complexity very, very bad" by <a href="https://grugbrain.dev/" target="_blank">grugbrain.dev</a>

 <!-- https://htmx.org/ -->
 <p align="center">
   <a href="https://htmx.org/essays/" target="_blank">